-Industry briefings indicate the UK government is about to publish the long-awaited Future Homes Standard (FHS) – a major policy shift that will define how new homes are designed, built and powered.
+The UK government has published the long-awaited Future Homes Standard (FHS) – a major policy shift that will define how new homes are designed, built and powered.

-This guide outlines what the Future Homes Standard is expected to include, what the solar requirement for new homes means in practice, and how developers can prepare.
+This guide outlines what the Future Homes Standard includes, what the on-site renewable energy generation requirement means in practice, and how developers can prepare.

 What Is the Future Homes Standard?

 The Future Homes Standard is the UK government’s framework for ensuring that all new homes are net zero-ready.
-It is expected to introduce a broad set of measures aimed at improving overall energy performance and future-proofing new homes.
+It introduces a broad set of measures aimed at improving overall energy performance and future-proofing new homes.

-Homes delivered under the standard are expected to produce 75–80% fewer carbon emissions than those built to current regulations.
-This will be achieved through a combination of:
+Homes delivered under the standard are expected to produce 75% fewer greenhouse gas emissions than those built under the 2013 Building Regulations.
+This will be achieved primarily through:

-• Low-carbon heating systems, such as heat pumps, or connection to low-carbon heat networks
+- Low-carbon heating systems, such as air source heat pumps, or connection to low-carbon heat networks

-• Stronger building fabric requirements, including improved insulation and airtightness
+- Stronger building fabric requirements, including improved airtightness

 The policy is designed to reduce reliance on fossil fuels, improve energy efficiency, and lower long-term household energy costs.
 It also reflects a broader shift in the UK energy system.
 Against a backdrop of global energy instability and rising oil and gas prices, energy security has become a growing priority for the government.
 Homes are no longer viewed solely as consumers of energy, but as part of a more decentralised system in which they also generate and manage electricity.